kennyphan02/Coding-Notes/Time Complexity.md

         -Exepected # of basic operations considered as a random variable under some assumption about the probabiity distribution of all possible inputs

 - **Asymptotic Notations** - Mathematical notations used to describe the running time of an algorithm
-	- Big-O Notation (O-Notation)
+	- Big-O Notation (O-Notation) - worst-case complexity of an algorithm.
+Disregards constants
-		- adsda
 	- Omega Notation (Ω)
 	- Theta Notation (Θ) (Average case complexity)

     ```Java
+    // What is the time complexity of this given code?
     int sum = 0
     int N = input
     for(int n = N; n > 0; n /= 2){